 - A welcome pack introducing you to our very special animal centres; demonstrating just how your gift is helping animals across England and Wales.

 - Regular updates with letters from staff and volunteers at the animal centres and photos and stories about animals you're helping.

-- Free gifts including a sponsorship sticker and magnetic photoframe with your welcome pack, and some surprise treats through the year.
+- Free gifts including a sponsorship sticker and magnetic photoframe with your welcome pack.

 - Discounts from selected partners such as Laithwaites, Hoseasons and Cottages.com